jenriquesoriano/draft/current_release.md

 docker run --name inspire-validator -d -p 8090:8090 -v ~/etf:/etf docker.pkg.github.com/inspire-mif/helpdesk-validator/inspire-validator:2023.0
 #Launches a container with the image, exposing the UI in port 8090 through the same port in the host machine, and uses a volume in the local file system, on the directory ~/etf
 ```

+Please note that installation instructions for apt-get include "xxxx" parameter because the certificate of the Debian repository has expired so this parameter is needed to download and install the tools properly.

 ##### Modifying the Docker image

 In the inspire-validator ZIP file, you can find all the resources needed to generate the Docker image from this release.
 If you would like to tweak anything from it, you can modify any of its contents (Dockerfile, entrypoint file, configuration files... ), then execute the command